So what does this look like?

-Here at Nourishing Hearts we offer a variety of counselling approaches.
+Here at Nourishing Hearts we offer a variety of counselling and therapy approaches.
 We believe there is no one "right" way for counselling to occur.
 There are over seven billion people in this world and therefore there are over seven billion perspectives.
 For this reason we are flexible in our approach in order to meet individual needs, comforts and interests.
 We flex with each session.
 Some may only want traditional in-office counselling, others may want the traditional counselling session to be held outside in nature, others may find it comforting to have animals present in their session.
 Then there some people who may find traditional counselling uncomfortable or intimidating and discover experiential therapy more beneficial.
 Nourishing Hearts meets people were they are at and tailors sessions to an individual's unique strengths while setting people up for success!

 Experiential therapy involves actions, movements, and activities rather than the more traditional “talk therapy".
 At Nourishing Hearts the experiential therapeutic approach encourages people to identify and address hidden or subconscious issues through activities such as farming activities, therapeutic gardening, animal care, expressive arts and a range of other active experiences.

 While some people might find it easy to describe and talk about their past or current situation, and the hopes they have for the future, many people find it too hard to think about, remember or talk about those hidden hurts.
 After years of burying those thoughts, it can seem difficult, if not impossible, to bring them to the surface and expose them to the light.
 Some people find that experiential therapy helps make this process a bit easier.